Four reasons why mobile Order & Pay can ease the pressure of team shortages

 4. Invest time in current staff satisfaction and retain valued team members

 There is a hefty bit of admin involved when hiring more staff, but with mobile Order & Pay, you can make the most of supporting the staff you have and remove excessive time spent sourcing and training new team members.
-Mobile Order & Pay can easily slot into your team, and depending on the current set-up, the technology can be in place within just one day.
+Mobile Order and Pay can easily slot into your team, and depending on the current set-up, the technology can be in place within just one day.

 Ensuring current staff are properly supported and pressure is alleviated is hugely important during the staff shortage.
 In the long run, this leads to improved satisfaction, helping to retain great staff for longer.
 Having more experienced staff makes for a much more efficient business, so this retention is key.